julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, May 12, 2025.
+Tuesday, May 13, 2025.
 Quote of the day:

-> "Success doesn't come to you... you go to it." - Marva Collins
+> "I am only one; but still I am one.
+I cannot do everything; but still I can do something.
+I will not refuse to do the something I can do." - Helen Keller